Fantasy Football Rankings - Week 8, 2025

 QB Lamar Jackson remains sidelined with a hamstring injury.
 The 2-time NFL MVP did not participate in Monday’s practice, which was the Ravens’ first one since coming off the bye.
 Jackson hasn’t suited up since injuring his hamstring in Kansas City on Sept.
 28. @nflnewsposter.bsky.social

+Kirk Cousins will start Sunday's game against the Dolphins with Michael Penix (knee) expected to be sidelined for the contest, Adam Schefter reports.
 Falcons QB, Michael Penix has a bone bruise in his foot and ankle, per coach Raheem Morris, who called him day-to-day, per @rapsheet.bsky.social.

 When Vikings QB JJ McCarthy suffered a Week 2 high ankle sprain, doctors expected it to be a six-week injury.
 Nothing has changed.
 It still looks like a six-week injury, which means McCarthy would miss next week, and possibly be able to return in Week 9 at Detroit.